-As can be seen from Table 5, the relative attractiveness of integration continues to be negatively and generally significantly associated with cultural distance regardless of the employed definition of the latter variable, both for the binary (column 1) and the continuous outcome variable (column 3).
-In particular, the coefficient of Cultural distance{hs} is significant at least at the 5% level in nineteen out of twenty two cases.
+As can be seen from Table 6, the relative attractiveness of integration continues to be negatively and generally significantly associated with cultural distance regardless of the employed definition of the latter variable, both for the binary (column 1) and the continuous outcome variable (column 3).
+In particular, the coefficient of Cultural distancehs is significant at least at the 5% level for all alternative cultural dimensions.
 Furthermore, in line with our hypothesis from Proposition 2, the interaction effect of cultural distance and firm productivity is positive and mostly significant throughout specifications (cf. columns 2 and 4).
 Note that many of these cultural distance variables are not as strong as cultural distance along the individualism-collectivism dimension.
 These results tend to suggest that cultural differences along the individualism-collectivism dimension matter most robustly in terms of cultural frictions in business and firm relationships.

-Table B.3 in Appendix B reruns the econometric model from equation (23) using $\log(VA)h$ (instead of $\log(TFP)h$) as a proxy for HQ's productivity, Productivity_h.
-The results are very similar to the ones reported in Tables 3, 4, and 5.
-More specifically, the effect of cultural distance on both O{hs}^{maj} and $O{hs}^{\%}$ is negative and highly significant regardless of the cultural dimension at
+Table B.4 in Appendix B reruns the econometric model from equation (22) using $\log(TFP{LP})h$ (instead of $\log(TFP)h$ ) as a proxy for HQ's productivity, Productivityh.
+The results are very similar to the ones reported in Tables 3, 4, and 6.
+More specifically, the effect of cultural distance on both $O{hs}^{maj}$ and $O{hs}^{\%}$ is negative and significant at least at the 5% level for 21 out of 24 considered cultural dimensions.
+Furthermore, the positive interaction effect between cultural distance and firm's TFP is significant for most of Hofstede's cultural dimensions.